lesunb/HMRSsim/README.md

 simulator = Simulator(config)
 ```

+> 💡
+> The package exports a utility function to help you parse the config.
+> `$ hmrsimcli configtest -f simulation.json`
+>

 The file that build a simulation and runs it is `run.py`
 To execute the simulation, run
 ```bash